Safest Teeth Whiteners

 Medical experts debate the effectiveness of mewing, especially regarding face shape and structure.

-If mewing is successful, it will take several months or years to see noticeable results.
+Mewing’s true believers recommend practicing the technique as often as possible until it becomes an automatic habit.
+However, even they will admit that if mewing is successful, it will take several months or years to see noticeable results.

 Science does not support the claims of proponents of mewing.
 There is no credible evidence that the practice makes your jaw stronger or changes the shape of your face.

 However, oropharyngeal exercises that resemble mewing have been proven to help people with sleep apnea and breathing problems.2 They can’t cure them, but they may improve their quality of life.